rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 `rafx-assets` adds integration with the [distill][rafx-distill] asset pipeline.
 This ensures that when an asset like a mesh is loaded, other related assets like textures/material/vertex data are loaded.
-By integrating with distill, rafx provides advanced features like streaming live asset updates to remote devices.
+By integrating with Distill, rafx provides advanced features like streaming live asset updates to remote devices.